ViennaRSS/vienna-rss/README.md

 Want to contribute?
 Great!
 There are many ways you can, even if you aren't a developer.

+This project has strict rules regarding usage of so-called "AI".
+Please see the [LLM usage policy](LLM-USAGE-POLICY.md).

 ### Writing code

 Please check [CONTRIBUTING.md](CONTRIBUTING.md).